 One way to do this is by interviewing your employees.
 Do they often find themselves referring to your current mission statement?
 Do they feel like it applies to the work they’re doing?
 You can also set up an anonymous survey and collect responses that way, which may generate more candid input than in-person interviews.

-Etsy uses “we” statements so that their employees feel included from the moment they’re hired.
+They use these kinds of statements so that their employees feel included from the moment they’re hired.
 This is a simple change you can make to help your culture feel more relatable, and make your deck integrated as soon as it’s introduced.

 Questions to consider: